 As well as Quesadillas de camarones (shrimp quesadilla), empanadas de camaron (shrimp empanadas).
 And don’t forget burritos de camaron (shrimp burritos).
 Plus much more!

-There are also several restaurants inside.
-Here you can enjoy fresh seafood while taking in all of the sights around you.
+There are also several restaurants inside the market aisles.
+Here you can enjoy a wide range of fresh seafood while taking in all of the sights around you.

 Most markets in Mexico are great.
 So even if you stumble upon one while checking out the Diego Rivera murals, consider checking it out.
 Google it quickly to make sure it is safe.
 But mostly, you can’t go wrong.